supercoder-dev/Personal-Assistant/README.md

   - [Pavel Trutman](https://github.com/PavelTrutman)

 Special thanks to [Petr Baudiš](https://github.com/pasky) and Jan Šedivý for indroducing us into the problem and for their help.

+This is a student project, so discretion re code quality is welcome. ;-)